-There is no preparation needed for this examination, however we do suggest that you eat before the appointment.

-- Please inform staff if you have any blood clotting problems or are on blood thinning medicines such as Warfarin. - Please let staff know when you arrive if you have any known allergies. - You may wish to bring a relative or friend to wait with you.
-However, they will not be allowed into the room during the procedure.
+- There is no preparation needed for this examination, however we do suggest that you eat before the appointment. - Please inform staff if you have any blood clotting problems or are on blood thinning medicines such as Warfarin. - Please let staff know when you arrive if you have any known allergies. - You may wish to bring a relative or friend to wait with you.
 Unfortunately, we do not have childcare facilities so please do not bring children with you.